Karim Darwich: Ansar

 Darwich joined Ansar from Akhaa on 3 July 2020, in a deal worth $50,000.
 In the 2020–21 season, he helped Ansar win their first league title since 2007, and their 14th overall.
 Darwich also helped Ansar win the double, beating Nejmeh in the 2020–21 Lebanese FA Cup final on penalty shoot-outs.

 Ahed

 On 17 March 2023, Ahed announced the signing of Darwich on a five-year contract.
 He played 33 games during the 2023–24 season, scoring 13 goals and providing five assists.

 Duhok

 In October 2024, Darwich joined Duhok in the Iraqi Stars League.
 He helped the club lift the 2024–25 AGCFF Gulf Club Champions League, after defeating Kuwaiti club Qadsia in the final on 15 April 2025.
 On 18 July 2025, Darwich scored the decisive penalty in the 2025 Iraq FA Cup final, which Duhok won after penalties; he was also the tournament's top scorer with five goals.
 Ten days later, Duhok renewed Darwich's contract for a further season.

+Al-Nahda

+In August 2026, Darwich joined Al-Nahda in the Oman Professional League.